The Burning (1981 film): Box office

-The film opened on May 8, 1981 in Florida on 110 screens, with a regional rollout following on May 22.
+The film opened on May 8, 1981, in Florida on 110 screens, with a regional rollout following on May 22.

 According to Variety, the film did especially well in Buffalo, near where it had lensed, playing in three theaters and two drive-ins, bringing in $33,000.
 Interest soon fizzled, and the film suffered a more than 50% drop-off in box office receipts the following week.
 Despite this brief bright spot, overall box office for The Burning was initially pretty dismal.
 It lasted in the top 50 for only four weeks, with a take of just $270,508.
 Variety reported it received a "chilly reception" in San Francisco and Chicago.
 Unlike in Buffalo, it opened elsewhere to stiff competition: it debuted at number 23 behind slasher films Happy Birthday to Me, which was at number one, and Friday the 13th Part 2 at number two; however, The Burning also opened on far fewer screens than those wider releases.

 The oversaturation of the slasher film market did not help draw in audiences to The Burning.
 Aside from having the very similar-plotted Friday the 13th Part 2 also playing, the film suffered from competition with Happy Birthday to Me, Final Exam, The Fan, Graduation Day, Eyes of a Stranger, and a successful re-release of Tobe Hooper's The Texas Chain Saw Massacre.
 The success of Friday the 13th Part 2 hampered The Burning's attendance, as the audience flocked to the known property.

-The Burning opened in New York with new poster artwork (showing a face with a fire reflected in an eye) on November 5, 1982 distributed by Orion Pictures, who had recently merged with Filmways.
+The Burning opened in New York with new poster artwork (showing a face with a fire reflected in an eye) on November 5, 1982, distributed by Orion Pictures, who had recently merged with Filmways.
 The New York Times film critic Janet Maslin's gave a scathing review.
 An ad in Variety from November 17 noted that the film had grossed $401,258 in just 7 days.
 Its last week on Variety sample chart was December 8, where it had slipped from 78 screens the previous week to just 8 that week, with a final gross of $707,770.

 Promotional press artwork also exists under the title Cropsy, but it is unclear when it played theaters under that title, as it was a common practice to give films multiple names in an effort to trick audiences into seeing it multiple times.
 According to the MPAA site, it may have also played under the title Campfire Tales.
 These releases and re-releases make it difficult to find a definitive box office tally for the film.

 According to Tony Maylam, the film sold well around the world, making back its $1.5 million budget.
-The film did very well in Japan when it was released there in September 1981.
+The film performed well in Japan when it was released there in September 1981.
 Variety reported it making a total of $283,477 in a week at just four cinemas in Tokyo.
 In its first 16 days, it had grossed $1.2 million from 11 theatres in Japan.
-It had legs, staying in one cinema for at least six weeks there.